Originally Published: May 4, 2001 - Last Updated / Reviewed On: January 16, 2015

 What are stress balls and why do people use them?

-This is a stress-reduction question, but welcome to those who were hoping to read about some dude and his overtaxed testicles.
-Stress balls are those slightly-smaller-than-tennis-ball sized things that you squeeze to decrease muscular and overall tension.
+Getting right down to your question: stress balls are those squishy, slightly-smaller-than-tennis-ball sized objects that you squeeze to decrease muscular tension.
 When you make a fist, with or without a stress ball in your hand, you're creating muscle tension.
 When you release your grip, muscular relaxation follows.

-Back to your balls: whether they know it or not, people using stress balls are practicing what can be a very powerful stress management tool.
-A lot of folks are playing with their balls while in meetings and on the phone.
-They'd probably relax even more if they took a few minutes just to tense, release, and relax, other various parts of their bodies.
-If you are a Columbia student, Stressbusters is a team of students who deliver neck and back rubs to the Columbia University Morningside campus.
-You can get a back rub for free at select CU public events, or you can request an event for your organization, residence hall, school or office.
-Stress balls can also be found at Stressbusters events.
-Talk about major relaxation!
+Whether they know it or not, people using stress balls are practicing what can be a very powerful stress management tool.
+A lot of folks are playing with their balls while in meetings, during study sessions, and on the phone.
+They'd probably relax even more if they took a few minutes just to tense, release, and relax other parts of their bodies, too.
+Here’s a pro tip: though stress balls tend to be common give-away items, don't pass them up — the relief they can provide is priceless!